Home

 NO!

-Here is what to say: John and Mary, We would love to help you with that but, if something should happen, our insurance would not cover you or us.
+Here is what to say: John and Mary, We would love to help you with that, but if something should happen, our insurance would not cover you or us.
 It's far to dangerous.

 I'm sure you can appreciate why we can't accommodate you on that point.
 Now, is there any other concerns that you have?
 Or, words to that effect.